Nike Apparel Deal With NBA Generates $500 Million Annually On Social Media (NYSE:NKE)

 When Nike took over the jersey sponsorship from previous sponsor adidas AG (ADR) (OTC: ADDYY) it was the first time a company’s logo was featured on every jersey in the NBA.
 The transition to Nike started out rocky, with several players' jerseys ripping in the first week they were put in play, including that of the company’s flagship endorser LeBron James.

-The move was a keen one by Nike, a brand that is nearly synonymous with the NBA — which may be how the company was able to negotiate placing its logo on every jersey, meaning that even company's key endorserment competitors like Under Armour Inc (NYSE: UAA)'s Steph Curry would be consistently photographed sporting the swoosh logo.
+The move was a keen one by Nike, a brand that is nearly synonymous with the NBA — which may be how the company was able to negotiate placing its logo on every jersey, meaning that even company's key endorsement competitors like Under Armour Inc (NYSE: UAA)'s Steph Curry would be consistently photographed sporting the swoosh logo.

 “Nike’s apparel deal is a huge hit.
 What we are talking about is still just a portion of the pie, but the social media piece of it is already worth $500 million a year for Nike,” Brian Kim, senior vice president of product management at GumGum Sports, told Benzinga.